RogueScholar/keepassxreboot.github.io/README.md

 ### Contributing

-For contribution guidelines refer to the [CONTRIBUTING.md](https://github.com/keepassxreboot/keepassxc/blob/develop/.github/CONTRIBUTING.md) from the main repository.
+Our contribution guidelines for the site can be found [here](.github/CONTRIBUTING.md).